namulang/namu/doc/ref/QUICK-START-kr.md

         return n + 5, 22)
     ',' is belongs to the line which has 2 indentation level. so it exists as one of term of 'return' statement.
-    now 'callClosure' function is returning two integer, n+5 and 22, are not valid syntax on wrd language. */
+    now 'callClosure' function is returning two integer, n+5 and 22, and is not valid syntax in wrdlang. */

     callClosure((n): switch n: 22, 23: doSomething(), 23) // ok
     // in above statement, comma was also used to represent the case statement, but it's not
     // ambigious because every case statement has at least one statement.

-    callClosure((n): switch n: 22, 23
+    callClosure((n): switch n: 22, 23: doSomething()
-                // you can write statement without ':' after starting it.
-                // but be careful to use indentation level.
-                // I've used ':' twice before below statement. so I must indent the context twice.
-        // switch n
-            // 22, 23
-                doSomething()
-                //doSomething(), 23 // err: , was belongs to the line which has 2 indentation level.
-                                    // it means that '23' was one of terms as statement to
-                                    // switch-case.
-    , 23) // ok.
-'23' is the argument of callClosure.
+    , 23) // err. newline should not exist when you put ':' to represent a block statement.
 ```